mihaipatru/holidayautostest/README.md

 ### Test Assumptions

-The car hire search results are correctly sorted by price when clicking the “Price (low to high)” button
+The car hire search results are correctly sorted by price when clicking the “Price (low to high)” button;

 The input fields (pickup location, dates, hours) accept valid and correctly formatted data;